qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 * under the symbol representation the symbol tree show the symbol layers
 * at the right you can setup some parameter (unit,transparency, color, size and rotation)
-* under these parameteres you find some symbol from the symbol library
+* under these parameters you find some symbol from the symbols library

 The symbol tree allow adding, removing or protect new simple symbol.
 You can move up or down the symbol layer.